The Little Drummer Boy: Origins and history

 In 1957, the song was recorded with an altered arrangement by Jack Halloran for his Jack Halloran Singers on their Dot Records album Christmas Is A-Comin.
 This arrangement is the one commonly sung today.
 However, the recording was not released as a single that year.
 In response to this, Dot producer Henry Onorati, who left Dot to become the new head of 20th Century-Fox Records in 1958, introduced the song to Harry Simeone.
-When 20th Century-Fox Records contracted with Simeone to record a Christmas album, Simeone hired many of the same singers that had sung in Halloran's version and made a near-identical recording with his newly created Harry Simeone Chorale.
+When 20th Century-Fox Records contracted with Simeone to record a Christmas album, Simeone hired many of the same singers who had sung in Halloran's version and made a near-identical recording with his newly created Harry Simeone Chorale.
 It was released as a single in 1958, and later on the album, Sing We Now of Christmas, later retitled The Little Drummer Boy.
-The only difference between Simeone's and Halloran's versions, was that Simeone's contained finger cymbals, and the song's title had been changed to "The Little Drummer Boy".
+The only difference between Simeone's and Halloran's versions was that Simeone's contained finger cymbals, and the song's title had been changed to "The Little Drummer Boy".
 Simeone and Onorati claimed and received joint composition credits with Davis, although the two did not actually compose or arrange it.
 Halloran never received a joint writing credit for the song, something his family disagrees with.Estrella, E. (8 February 2019).
-How the 'Little Drummer Boy' Christmas Carol Came to Be.
+"How the 'Little Drummer Boy' Christmas Carol Came to Be".